sonic-net/sonic-utilities.msft/doc/Command-Reference.md

 **config interface <interface_name> ip add <ip_addr> (Versions <= 201811)**

 This command is used for adding the IP address for an interface.
-IP address for either physical interface or for portchannel or for VLAN interface can be configured using this command.
+IP address for either physical interface or for portchannel or for VLAN interface or for Loopback interface can be configured using this command.
 While configuring the IP address for the management interface "eth0", users can provide the default gateway IP address as an optional parameter from release 201911.